johnoregan/cmdPost/docs/usage.md

 [youtube https://www.youtube.com/watch?v=_htxLyl9pqg]
 ```

-Shortcodes must be on a line by themselves.
-This is a problem because Pandoc
+Most shortcodes must be on a line by themselves.
+This is a problem because
-knows nothing of shortcodes and treats the above example as a paragraph,
+Pandoc knows nothing of shortcodes and treats the above example as a paragraph,
 converting it into the following HTML:

 ```